juliuspr/on-hornplaying/content/conceptual/sound-production/general-technique/hitting-buzzing-catching/_index.md

 How we think affects how we act.
 The idea of "Starting a note" has interesting expressions in different languages.

 - Hitting (German: Stoßen.
-French)
+French: ???)
 - Touching (Spanish: Tocar)

 Here are some images used in pedagogy: